Bears-R-Us/arkouda/README.md

  * requires hdf5
  * requires python 3.6 or greater
  * requires numpy
+ * requires panda for testing and conversion utils
  * requires pytest, pytest-env, and h5py to execute the Python test harness
  * requires sphinx, sphinx-argparse, and sphinx-autoapi to generate docs